pageboard/pagecut/README.md

 An instance of viewer is created by default by an instance of Pagecut.Editor.
 Its purpose it to keep track of elements and resolvers, and mainly to render blocks to DOM using `render` method.

+* render(block, edition) returns a DOM node
+  Calls the element edit or view function, and modifiers.
+  Merges content.
+Not recursive.

 The id module